Class Arachnida (Arachnids)

 Species Paroligolophus agrestis (Meade, 1855)

 Body length 5 mm.

 Seen all year round but the adults are mainly active during the summer and late autumn/early winter months.
 It feeds on small insects and other inverterbrates.
 Found in various habitats including coastal dunes, grassland, woodland, hedgerow, parkland and heathland, making use of the ground layer vegetation and also the tree canopy.

 Possibly the most common and abundant species of harvestman in the British Isles, and widespread throughout.
 A native species.

-Recorded and accepted via iRecord.
+Species recorded and verified via iRecord.